-AMHERST, Mass. - University of Massachusetts professor of Germanic languages and literatures Eric M. Beekman will deliver the second lecture in this year’s Distinguished Faculty Lecture Series on Wednesday, February 24 at 4 p.m. in Memorial Hall.
+AMHERST, Mass. - University of Massachusetts philosophy professor Robert C. Sleigh Jr., will deliver the second Distinguished Faculty Lecture for 1999-2000 Tues.
+Nov.
+30 at 4 p.m. in Memorial Hall.
 His talk is free and the public is welcome.

 AMHERST, Mass. - Joseph I. Goldstein, dean of the College of Engineering at the University of Massachusetts, has been selected to receive the Henry Clifton Sorby Award of the International Metallographic Society (IMS).
 The Sorby Award is the society''s highest award and is presented annually in recognition of lifetime achievement in the field of metallurgy.

 AMHERST, Mass. - For a second time, the child care program at the University of Massachusetts has been granted accreditation by the National Association for the Education of Young Children (NAEYC).
 University Child Care (UCC) is among approximately only 7 percent of early childhood programs nationwide to receive such recognition, according to Maryanne Gallagher, UCC director.
 About 12,000 programs are currently seeking accreditation.The University''s program was first accredited by NAEYC in 1995.

 AMHERST, Mass. - University of Massachusetts senior offensive guard Mike Wynne has been selected as a 1999 National College Scholar Athlete by the National Football Foundation and College Hall of Fame.
 The distinction is reserved for the 15 best and brightest college football seniors in the nation playing at all levels.
 Wynne, a Somerdale, N.J., native, is the first UMass football player ever to receive the award and only the third player in the Atlantic 10 conference to be so honored.